• Skip to primary navigation

 Make The Pickling Liquid

-• In a large saucepan, stir together the vinegar, water, and salt.
+• In a pot or large saucepan on the stove, combine vinegar, water, peppercorns, red pepper flakes, coriander, and salt.

-• Heat on medium-high and bring to a boil, dissolving the salt.
+• Turn the heat to medium-high and bring the water vinegar mixture to a boil, dissolving the salt.
+Cool this mixture to room temperature.

 Notes

-Use clean Mason jars and lids, I run my jars through the dishwasher and place lids in hot water simmering on the stove to ensure they are clean.
+Use clean Mason jars and lids, I run my jars through the dishwasher to ensure they are clean.

-So it is best to allow them to marinate in the fridge for 2 weeks and use within a month.
+So it is best to allow them to marinate in the fridge for 2 weeks and use them within a month and keep them submerged under the brine liquid.
 The vinegar combined with the cool fridge temperature aids in preserving them, but the lack of heat and true canning means they won’t keep for long periods of time.

 Use as a snack, in salads, with a sandwich, or in a Bloody Mary as a garnish.